UW-Hydro/VIC/docs/Documentation/Definitions.md

 Default value is set to 0 m/s, which works well when the model is forced with daily or monthly winds.

 ### NLAYER
 `NLAYER` is the number of soil moisture layers to be used by the model.
 Typically the number of layers is 2 or 3.
-The model cannot be run in energy balance mode with fewer than 3 layers (the top layer is thin 5-15cm), but the water balance model used to have only 2 layers.
-The model has not been tested with more than 3 layers, so problems may develop.
+The model cannot be run in energy balance mode with fewer than 3 layers (the top layer is thin, 5-15cm), but the water balance model used to have only 2 layers.
+The model has not been tested with more than 3 layers, so problems may occur if you run the model with more than three layers.

 ### NODES
 `NODES` defines the number of soil thermal nodes used by the model to explicitly solve soil thermal fluxes.
 At this time the explicit solution of the soil thermal fluxes occurs only when the model is run with the frozen soil algorithm activated.
 The model uses a node at the surface, a node at the bottom of the thin (5-15cm) top layer, and a node at the damping depth.
 If more nodes are defined they are distributed evenly between the bottom of the top layer and the damping depth.
 More nodes improves the accuracy of the soil heat flux solution, but also increases the computational time.
 We recommend at least 5 nodes.